GatorSethBarber/SoftwareEngineeringGroup24/Sprint1.md

 # What We Planned

-To jumpstart the Gift Card Xchange project, we fomulated three user stories for sprint 1.
+To jumpstart the Gift Card Xchange project, we fomulated three user stories for Sprint 1.
 From those user stories, we dissected what features to build.
 We planned to develop a page that displays available gift cards to attract viewers.
 We also planned to create a sign-up and login button to allow viewers to sign up and become registered users.
 After logging in, we want the users to have access to their dashboard.

 The following are the exact details of the user stories:
 1. As a new user, I want to create an account to gain access to functionality.